EduardoGit-1/ebay_scraper/README.md

-# Ebay Scrapper
+# Ebay Scraper

-This repo contains all the code used for web scrapping [ebay.com](https://www.ebay.com/).
+This repo contains all the code used for web scraping [ebay.com](https://www.ebay.com/).

 ## Installation
 In order to run this project you'll need to have ```Python``` installed.